-Run one of the following command to disable xinetd:
+Run the following command to disable xinetd:

 '''

-chkconfig xinetd off
+systemctl disable xinetd

 '''

 Ensure that only ports, protocols, and services with validated business needs are running on each system.

 2.2 Special Purpose Services

 This section describes services that are installed on systems that specifically need to run these services.
 If any of these services are not required, it is recommended that they be disabled or deleted from the system to reduce the potential attack surface.